Thippeswamy-TP/aurelia-batch-1/readme.txt

 git checkout BRANCH_NAME //gets into the specified branch

 git pull origin BRANCH_NAME //pulling latest changes from remote repository to local repository

+git stash //copy the changes to the clipboard git stash apply //restore the changes to the branch

+git diff //show the differences between existing vs modified changes for all files git diff FILE_PATH //show the differences between existing vs modified changes for mentioned file path